The Land of Santa Claus and Magical Lights

 - Estimated amounts of your foreign payments and reasons for them

 - NB!
 Our students have had good experiences with Danske Bank.

 Finland has a variety of phone and internet services available, the most used ones today are mobile phones, and internet, however, a few fixed (landline) phones can still be found.

-If you will be in Finland for a longer period of study, a contract might be a cheaper option for you.
-There are numerous mobile phone operators in Finland, and you can choose from a range of phone plans with different amounts of data.
+- Contract: If you will be in Finland for a longer period of study, a contract might be a cheaper option for you.
 You pay a fixed price per month for a certain amount of calls, text messages and data.
 To get a contract, you need to show your Finnish ID number and a proof of your address.

-Many of the mobile phone carriers in Finland are also internet providers, and they offer pre-paid or contract internet plans similar to the above.
+- Internet: Many of the mobile phone carriers in Finland are also internet providers, and they offer pre-paid or contract internet plans similar to the above.
 If you choose a contract service, you will receive a modem, and just like a phone service, you pay a monthly rate to get a certain data.
-Ask the providers you are considering for details of plans that might suit your needs.